 Associated Acts: Far East Family Band

-We’ve seen several British keyboard artists on this list, but the Japanese Kitaro deserves recognition for his electronic-instrumental music and his contributions to new-age music.
+Japanese player Kitaro deserves recognition for his contributions to new age music and his use of electronic instruments.
 He quickly fell in love with the analog synthesizer sound before switching to the keyboard and joining the progressive rock group, the Far East Family Band.

 Much of Kitaro’s music has an underlying message of peace and attention to spirituality.
-After 9/11, he began recording a series of peace-themed albums titled Sacred Journey of Ku-Kai, released in 2003, 2005, 2007, and 2011, all of which contain samples from Japanese temple bells in every track.
+After 9/11, he recorded a series of peace-themed albums titled Sacred Journey of Ku-Kai, released in 2003, 2005, 2007, and 2011, all of which contain samples from Japanese temple bells in every track.

-His “Love and Peace World Tour” furthered that philosophy, touring from 2007-2009 to inspire a message of world peace through his music.
+His “Love and Peace” world tour furthered that philosophy, touring in 2007-2009 to inspire a message of world harmony through his music.

 Rick Wright